Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 The actual implementation of `suspendCoroutine` suspending function in the standard library is written in Kotlin itself and its source code is a available as a part of the standard library sources package.
-In order to provide for the safe and problem-free use of coroutines it wraps the actual continuation of the state machine's continuation in an additional object on each suspension of coroutine.
+In order to provide for the safe and problem-free use of coroutines it wraps the actual continuation of the state machine into an additional object on each suspension of coroutine.
 This is perfectly fine for truly asynchronous use cases like [asynchronous computations](#asynchronous-computations) and [futures](#futures), since the runtime costs of the corresponding asynchronous primitives far outweigh the cost of an additional allocated object.
 However, for the [generators](#generators) use case this additional cost is prohibitive.